embeddedTS/libtsctl/README.txt

 options using the libtsctl API.  cannot be run simultaneously with any of the other ctl servers documented here.

-tsctl: implementint the full tsctl client and server. also incorporates the canctl, dioctl, and spictl servers.  in addition, implements modbus and http servers.  compile time options can selectively exclude any of the auxiliary (canctl, dioctl, spictl, modbus, http) servers.
+tsctl: implementing the full tsctl client and server. also incorporates the canctl, dioctl, and spictl servers.  in addition, implements modbus and http servers.  compile time options can selectively exclude any of the auxiliary (canctl, dioctl, spictl, modbus, http) servers.